benjee10/Benjee10_Orion/ReadMe.txt

-Artemis Construction Kit 1.1.0
+Artemis Construction Kit 1.2.0 beta
 A parts mod for Kerbal Space Program 1.12.3+ by Benjee10.

-ARTEMIS CONSTRUCTION KIT adds parts inspired by NASA's Artemis missions, currently featuring Orion & SLS Block 1.
+ARTEMIS CONSTRUCTION KIT adds parts inspired by NASA's Artemis missions, currently featuring Orion & SLS.

 INSTALLATION
 Place the contents of GameData/ into your KSP/GameData/ directory.
 Dependencies are bundled with the release of this mod.